 - Prescription drugs

-- Over the counter drugs, particularly the ones that cause drowsiness
+- Over-the-counter drugs, particularly those that cause drowsiness

 - Illegal drugs, including marijuana and cocaine

-If you are in an accident, it is essential that you get emergency medical care right away—both for yourself and for anyone else who was hurt.
+If you are in an accident, it is essential to seek emergency medical care right away, both for yourself and for anyone else who was hurt.
 If you are able, we also recommend you take some basic steps to protect your rights.
 These include:

 - Calling the police.
 Always call the police after an accident, and don’t let the other driver talk you out of it.
 The police will prepare an accident report that will be an essential piece of evidence in your claim.

 - Watching for suspicious behavior.
-Impaired drivers often try to hide the evidence after an accident, pouring out containers of alcohol, throwing drugs away, or using eye drops or breath mints.
+Impaired drivers often try to hide the evidence after an accident, such as throwing drugs away or using eye drops or breath mints.
 If you see anything like this, get photos or video with your cell phone camera.

 - Talking to witnesses.
 Bystanders may have seen the accident happen, or they may be witnesses to the other driver’s impaired state.
-Get their names and other contact information.
+Get their names and additional contact information.

 Georgia’s laws give you the right to a complete financial recovery for any accident that is not your fault.
-That means that you can usually get 100% of these costs:
+That means that you can usually recover 100% of these costs: